Saturday, May 18, 2013

 "Repeated efforts by [the Attorney General's office] over multiple months to seek information from the statement regarding the denial have gone entirely unanswered," Assistant Attorney General Sean.
 M. Cunniff wrote in the determination.
 "Based on the documentation available to this Office, and as detailed below, this Office determines that the Department's denial of the request was invalid and that Mr. Corwin be provided with the records as requested."

-The governor's office said Franco paid for the "hunting vacation" himself and that the two security officers who accompanied him were sent at the direction of the state police chief, the Albuquerque Journal reported
+The governor's office said Franco paid for the "hunting vacation" himself and that the two security officers who accompanied him were sent at the direction of the state police chief, the

-Corwin is seeking the records as a part of his liberal super PAC's ongoing investigation into whether the bid for a 25-year lease to manage the State Fair racino in Albuquerque was rigged.
-The lease was awarded to the Downs of Albuquerque, whose shareholders have donated at least $85,000 to the governor.
-Downs majority owners William Windham and John Turner have business interests in Louisiana, where Franco visited just before the Downs was awarded a lease that's projected to give the company $1 billion in revenues over 25 years.
+into whether the bid for a 25-year lease to manage the State Fair racino in Albuquerque was rigged.
+The lease was awarded to the Downs of Albuquerque.
+Shareholders and players associated with the Downs have donated $85,000 to the governor and her political committee.
+Downs majority owners William Windham and John Turner have business interests in Louisiana, where Franco visited just before the Downs was awarded a lease that's projected to give the company $1 billion in revenue over 25 years.

-Click here to read SFR's cover story on the Downs racino lease.
+to read SFR's cover story on the Downs racino lease.